apostrophecms/docs/docs/guide/localization/static.md

 The Apostrophe user interface contains many registered strings, currently localized to English.
 We will be working to provide more localization files, but if you are interested in adding l10n files to your project for the UI, you are welcome to do that.

 Add JSON files for the locales as normal in the project-level `modules/@apostrophecms/i18n` module directory.
-It's important to use this directory since it already has the `'apostrophe'` namespace configured.
+You can also use any other module configured to use the `'apostrophe'` namespace (keeping project strings separate).
 The UI keys all use this namespace.
 In each JSON file, copy the contents of [the Apostrophe core l10n file](https://github.com/apostrophecms/apostrophe/blob/main/modules/@apostrophecms/i18n/i18n/en.json) to get all the keys.
 You can then start translating each string.

 Of course, this would be a lot of work and would likely involve tracking down where strings are used.
 If you are interested in being part of translating the UI for a language that isn't supported yet, please contact us in [Discord](http://chat.apostrophecms.com) or at [help@apostrophecms.com](mailto:help@apostrophecms.com) so we can coordinate efforts and let the whole community benefit.